-According to new survey data released at the American Association of Clinical Endocrinologists (AACE) 20th Annual Meeting and Clinical Congress, more than half (55 percent) of Americans with type 2 diabetes report they have experienced hypoglycemia.
+According to a survey data from the American Association of Clinical Endocrinologists (AACE) and Clinical Congress, more than half (55 percent) of Americans with type 2 diabetes report they have experienced hypoglycemia.
 What’s more, many experienced it during typical daily activities such as working (42 percent), exercising (26 percent), and driving (19 percent).

 Recognizing symptoms like nervousness, sweating, or shakiness before engaging in common activities is important to help reduce the risk of serious consequences, such as fainting or loss of consciousness.

 “While most people with diabetes recognize the importance of avoiding high blood sugar, they may not know the risks of extremely low blood sugar,” says Farhad Zangeneh, MD, FACP, FACE, the medical director and endocrinology consultant at the Endocrine, Diabetes and Osteoporosis Clinic (EDOC) and member of the American Association of Clinical Endocrinologists (AACE) Board of Directors.
 “Skipping meals, drinking too much alcohol, and changing exercise routines can all contribute to low blood sugar; patients may also need to adjust their medications and should talk with their doctor about any episodes of low blood sugar.”